esito/ano-doc/src/mdx/div/old-docs/ano-language/dbmasker/ano-syntax.md

 The **EXPRESSION** represents a logical expression.
 The expression must be written inside double quotes ("expression”) and any occurrences of double quotes or backslash must be escaped with a backslash: \" and \\.

-The worktasks update, delete, erase and sar can all have a where clause defined to filter the data rows.
+The Work Tasks update, delete, erase and sar can all have a where clause defined to filter the data rows.

-The worktasks delete, erase and sar can take values entered in a command or the API.
+The Work Tasks delete, erase and sar can take values entered in a command or the API.
 This is defined in the where clause with the **%PARAMETERn%** notation. **Note**: You can use %PARAMETER% instead of %PARAMETER1%.

 ##### %PARAMETER% use